roundcube/roundcubemail-helpdocs/en_US/mail/mailview.rst

 Click a folder in the list to show the contained messages in the messages list on the right.
 The currently selected folder is highlighted in the list.

+Folders with hidden subfolders are indicated with a small [+] icon which can be clocked to expand or collapse the subtree of folders.

 .. index:: Compact, Empty

 Folder operations